Welcome to Listening Earth Play, where you can listen freely to a range of natural soundscape recordings from around the world.

 To begin, go to the Explore menu.

-While listening, you may like to browse the photo galleries and full album catalogue on our Listening Earth site.
+While listening, you may like to browse the photo galleries and full album catalogue on our Listening Earth site, where you can download albums.